acousticrobot/web-16/_posts/2015-12-11-jan-same-vectorized-sitelen.md

 One thing I really appreciate from this piece is that in a couple of places, jan Same has allowed glyphs to poke out of their container glyphs.
 Look at the *pi* in the first glyph in the upper left: *tempo pi lili mi la mi lukin e sitelen pona.* And look at the *tawa* in column three, the second glyph down: *jan sewi li pilin ike tawa sitlen mi la mi pali ala e sitelen sin.* I have never tried doing this, even though I regularly place one glyph in front of a neighbor.
 He effectively reduces a lot of the head-space needed to encompass these odd shaped glyphs, and I don't think he's lost any of the legibility.
 I'm looking forward to trying this out next time I run into a space where it could work!

-jan Same expressed interest in turning his work into a font, which sounds pretty cool, if not ambitious.
-I know from working with pinyin on the keyboard to write in Chinese, it's possible to turn multiple keystrokes into a single character, but I don't know the first thing about designing a font set with with key codes.
-I could see starting with something like [paper.js](http://paperjs.org/), or [D3js](http://d3js.org/) and composing linear sitelen glyphs typed into a field.
-Composing full sitelen glyphs from toki pona is something I've wished for a lot through the years, but the scope of such a project has kept me from thinking about is seriously for a while.
-Perhaps these glyphs will be enough to tempt another toki pona enthusiast to take on the challenge?

 {: .wrapper__center-image}
 ![full sitelen sitelen vectorized](/images/t47_tokipona/jan_ante/t47.janSame.tokilili.png)